Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Complementary perspectives

 \section{Complementary perspectives}

-In this section, we study complementary perspectives on Dirac cohomology.
-In Section \ref{g0-Decomposition}, we present a novel characterization of unitarity via the Dirac inequality (Theorem \ref{UnitarityD2}).
-This leads to an $\even$-decomposition of unitarizable simple $\gg$-supermodules with respect to the Lie subalgebra $\even$ (Theorem \ref{thm::evenDecomp}).
-In Section \ref{subsec::g_+1 cohomology}, we introduce an analog of Kostant's cohomology and show that, as $\kk^{\CC}$-modules, it is isomorphic to Dirac cohomology (Theorem \ref{Injection}).
-We then define the Dirac index in Section \ref{subsec::Dirac_index} and prove that it coincides with the Euler characteristic of Dirac cohomology.
-Finally, in Section \ref{subsec::formal_characters}, we derive $\kk^{\CC}$-character formulas for unitarizable supermodules using Kostant's cohomology (Theorem \ref{formalCharacter}) and the Dirac index (Theorem \ref{thm::formal_character_Dirac_index}).
+In this section, we consider several complementary viewpoints on Dirac cohomology.
+First, we provide a new characterization of unitarity via the Dirac inequality, which in turn yields a novel classification the full set of unitarizable simple $\gg$-supermodules.
+Next, we introduce an analogue of Kostant’s cohomology and show that, as $\kk^{\CC}$-modules, it agrees with Dirac cohomology.
+We then define the Dirac index and establish that it equals the Euler characteristic of Dirac cohomology.
+Finally, by means of Kostant’s cohomology and the Dirac index, we obtain $\kk^{\CC}$-character formulas.